Optimal Allocation with Peer Information: Model

 \paragraph*{Notation.} As usual, the set of type profiles of agents other than $i$ is denoted $\Theta_{-i}$ with typical element $\theta_{-i}$.
 For a profile $\theta\in\Theta$, we write $\mu(\theta_{-i})$ and $\mu(\theta)$ to mean the marginal probabilities of $\theta_{-i}$ and $\theta$, respectively.
 We also write $\mathbb{E}[u_{i}\vert\theta]$ for the conditional expectation of $u_{i}$ given $\theta$ (provided $ \mu(\theta)>0$, else we arbitrarily define $\mathbb{E}[u_{i}\vert\theta] = 0$).

 \paragraph*{Mechanisms.} A \emph{(direct) mechanism} is a function $q\colon\Theta\to [0, 1]^{n}$ such that $\sum_{i=1}^{n}q_{i}(\theta) \leq 1$ for all $\theta\in\Theta$.
 Here, $q_{i}$ denotes agent $i$'s winning probability.\footnote{One can alternatively interpret the good as a divisible resource.
 Agent $i$'s share of the resource is denoted $q_{i}$, and the principal's payoff from allocating to agent $i$ is linear in $q_{i}$.} Since there is only one good to allocate, the sum of winning probabilities is less than $1$.
-The principal keeps the good whenever the sum is strictly less than $1$ at some type profile.
+Whenever the sum is strictly less than $1$ at some type profile, the principal keeps the good with the remaining probability.

 A mechanism is \emph{dominant-strategy incentive-compatible (DIC)} if $q_{i}(\theta_{i}, \theta_{-i}) \geq q_{i}(\theta_i^{\prime}, \theta_{-i})$ for all $i\in[n]$, $\theta_{i}, \theta_{i}^{\prime}\in\Theta_{i}$ and $\theta_{-i}\in\Theta_{-i}$.
 By swapping the roles of $\theta_{i}$ and $\theta_{i}^{\prime}$ in this inequality, a mechanism $q$ is DIC if and only if each agent $i$'s allocation is constant in their own report; that is, $q_{i}(\theta_{i}, \theta_{-i}) = q_{i}(\theta_i^{\prime}, \theta_{-i})$.
 We henceforth drop $i$'s type from $i$'s winning probability, i.e., $q_{i}(\theta_{-i}) = q_{i}(\theta)$, since we focus on DIC mechanisms throughout the paper.
 The set of DIC mechanisms is denoted by $Q$.
 The Revelation Principle applies.